malthe/chameleon/docs/index.rst

 (ZPT) language.

 Templates are compiled (or *translated*) into Python source code.
-This means that logic and control flow is evaluated inline without additional function calls or run-time decisions, decimating the template engine overhead.
+This means that logic and control flow are evaluated inline without additional function calls or run-time decisions, decimating the template engine overhead.
 In real-world applications such as `Plone
 <http://www.plone.org>`_, this translates to 30-60% better response